First Amendment to the United States Constitution: Hate and offensive speech

 However, a distinction is made between hate speech and hate crimes.
 The latter stirs up criminal activity or threatens specific individuals or groups and is therefore illegal.
 Fighting words—personal insults and deliberately violent statements directed at a particular person or group—also do not qualify as free speech.
-For instance, in the 1940s, a man who called a police officer a "God-damned racketeer” and "a damned fascist" was arrested, and the Court upheld his conviction.
+For instance, in the 1940s, a man who called a police officer a "God-damned racketeer" and "a damned fascist" was arrested, and the Court upheld his conviction.
 On the other hand, in Texas v.
 Johnson (1989), it did not find public flag desecration unconstitutional and, in fact, deemed it a form of protected speech: while the act was offensive, it was not meant as a direct personal insult toward any passersby.
 Justice William J. Brennan Jr. wrote in the decision that "if there is a bedrock principle underlying the First Amendment, it is that government may not prohibit the expression of an idea simply because society finds the idea offensive or disagreeable."
 The fighting words doctrine itself has been criticized and labelled as a "relic" of a bygone age.

+Electronic speech

+Internet access

+In Packingham v.
+North Carolina (2017), the Supreme Court held that a North Carolina law prohibiting registered sex offenders from accessing various websites impermissibly restricted lawful speech in violation of the First Amendment.
+The Court held that "a fundamental principle of the First Amendment is that all persons have access to places where they can speak and listen, and then, after reflection, speak and listen once more."

+Code as speech

+Export-restricted RSA encryption source code printed on a T-shirt made it an export-restricted munition, as a freedom of speech protest against U.S. encryption export restrictions (see the reverse side here).

+Under code as speech, computer source code and similar digital expressions are taken to be speech protected by the First Amendment.
+Regulation of computer code most prominently began during the 1990s with the "crypto wars", when courts rejected government efforts to classify strong encryption software as export-controlled munitions.
+Since the district ruling Bernstein v.
+United States, code as speech has been invoked in disputes over government pressure to weaken encryption, as in the Apple-FBI phone case.
+It has also served to justify legal protection to cryptocurrencies and privacy tools, with advocates arguing that publishing or running such software is protected speech and expression.
+Similar arguments have been used for 3D-printed gun files and tools bypassing digital rights management.